-Los Angeles County was a "VCA Light" county in the March 2020 primary but starting with the November 2020 began sending every registered voter a ballot (which is now required of all counties, as discussed above).
+Los Angeles County was a "VCA Light" county in the March 2020 primary but starting with the November 2020 general election began sending every registered voter a ballot (which is now required of all counties, as discussed above).

-In addition, Los Angeles County began using a new custom-designed voting system16 starting in the March 3, 2020, primary.
+Los Angeles County also began using a new custom-designed voting system14 starting in the March 3, 2020, primary.
 On this new machine, voters mark choices on a touchscreen, and the machine spits out a paper ballot that the voter checks before depositing.
 Note that the touchscreen will present only four choices at a time on the screen.
 For offices with many candidates, voters will need to go through many touchscreens.
+This system, known as Voting Solutions for All People, was custom designed for Los Angeles County by Smartmatic, the voting machine company other than Dominion that is suing Fox News for defamation.